 Working in Royal Caribbean’s call centre 8 years prior, I could never have dreamed something like this would happen.

-The food and wine in Chops Grille was exquisite and was complemented perfectly by our host.
+The exquisite food and wine in Chops Grille were perfectly complemented by our host and Master.
 Although Captain Iv was keen to get to know us, we were more interested in hearing his funny and fascinating stories as we quizzed him on his life at sea.